innerdvations/delivery-app/README.md

 ## 5. Create a Widget to Display Truck Locations

-We'll build a dashboard widget that shows all truck locations on a map.
+We'll create a dashboard widget that shows all trucks on a map.
+This widget will:

+- Display a map centered on the average position of all trucks
+- Shows markers for each truck
+- Provides popups with truck information
+- Includes links to edit truck details
+- Updates automatically when truck positions change

 Create `src/admin/widget-map.tsx`: